AandersonL/aandersonl.github.io/_posts/2020-11-30-Manipulating-elf-with-felf.markdown

 ## Example: Patching sections names

-Let's make a cool example, let's use a change the ***.text*** section name to another thing.
+Let's make a cool example, let's use a change the ***.text*** section name to another thing, this section holds all the executable code in the file.

 In order to make that possible, we need to have access to the string table struct, which hold a array of strings with the ***0x00*** byte as delimiter.

 ![]({{site.url}}{{page.images_prefix}}string_table.png)

-As the string table is just one portion of data in the file, it's defined as a normal section and the struct in x64 elf is defined as:
+As the string table is just one portion of data in the file, it's defined as a normal section and the struct in x64 elf is:

 ```c